Call - (801) 758-7604

 In addition to the foregoing, there are numerous state laws that provide protections.
 For example, in Utah the Utah Antidiscrimination Act prohibits retaliation for reporting discrimination or opposing discrimination on the basis of race, color, national origin, sex, religion, sexual orientation or gender identity.
 For state employees, the Utah Protection of Public Employees Act protects government employees from retaliation for reporting, testifying or refusing to carry out a directive that violates federal, state or local law.

-For additional information regarding whistleblower laws and protections, or to discuss your specific situation, please call (801) 758-7604 to speak with one of our employment law attorneys or contact us online.
+For additional information regarding whistleblower laws and protections, or to discuss your specific situation, please call (801) 758-7604 to speak with one of our whistleblower lawyers in Utah or contact us online.